Harshitasareen/Fraud_Detection/README.md

 # Fraud_Detection
-Building an ML model for Frau Detection
+Building an ML model for Fraud Detection